The Latest App Builder Product Release is available FREE for Beta Users

 The primary purposes of hackathons are:

-• testing new technologies
+• Testing new technologies

-• sharpening your skills
+• Sharpening your skills

-• developing a business & user-centric mindset
+• Developing a business and user-centric mindset

-• getting noticed by other companies
+• Getting noticed by other companies

-• quality networking for everyone involved
+• Quality networking for everyone involved

-• building products you wouldn't build otherwise
+• Building products you wouldn't build otherwise

-• immersing yourself in creative thinking
+• Immersing yourself in creative thinking

-• opportunity to get noticed and perhaps hired
+• Opportunity to get noticed and perhaps hired

-• getting the experience, you can add to your resume
+• Getting the experience you can add to your resume

-• making new friends
+• Making new friends

-• have fun
+• Have fun

 A typical hackathon will start on Friday afternoon.
 The event theme gets presented, and teams get formed.
 Coding work usually runs from Saturday morning to Sunday evening.
 Then come presentations and the declaration of winners.